okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 {% img blog/ionic-authentication/login-with-logo.png alt:"Login with logo" %}

 **NOTE:** You might notice that the tabs don't disappear when logging out.
-I'm still trying to figure out why [this doesn't work as expected](https://forum.ionicframework.com/t/go-back-to-the-root-page-ionic-2-typescript/49861/9).
+This is [an issue](https://forum.ionicframework.com/t/go-back-to-the-root-page-ionic-2-typescript/49861/9) that you might be able to fix by upgrading to angular-oauth2-oidc 2.x.
+However, I've been [unable to make it work](https://github.com/manfredsteyer/angular-oauth2-oidc/issues/69).

 ## Deploy to a Mobile Device